 Form 3674 is a certification of compliance that all applicable requirements of 42 USC § 282(j) have been met.
 At the time of submission of an Investigational New Drug application, the application must be accompanied by this certification.
 Where available, such certification must include the appropriate National Clinical Trial (NCT) numbers.
-The form and instructions can be found online.
+Forms and instructions are located on the FDA Forms page.

 Many trials are registered in Clinicaltrials.gov and CTRP by Clinical Research Support.
 Additional information on registering your clinical trials is available on the Clinicaltrials.gov Protocol Registration website.